Applied Response Technologies

 ART plans are maintained by the Regional Response Team (RRT) as part of their Regional Contingency Plan (RCP).
 Please see Federal Region 9 Contingency Plan(opens in new tab) for the most recent RRT-approved plans.
 Appendix X covers ART Selection, Appendix XI covers use of non-dispersant and non-bioremediant oil spill cleanup agents, Appendix XII is the California Dispersant Plan, Appendix XIII covers in-situ burning, and Appendix XIV covers bioremediants.

-All of these RRT/RCP Appendices related to use of ARTs are out-of-date and in the process of revision.
-Please contact Ellen Faurot-Daniels if you have additional questions about the ART decision-use processes, or the status of the ART updates.
+All of the RRT/RCP plans for use of in-situ burning and non-dispersant oil spill cleanup agents are out-of-date.
+Please contact Annie Nelson if you have additional questions about the ART decision-use processes or the status of the ART updates.
 Draft updates will be posted as soon as they become available.

 OSPR has a seat on the RRT, and will assist with all ART use decisions and approvals, as appropriate to the authorities and jurisdictions of the RRT member agencies and the location and nature of each spill incident.